StacAttacc/flutter-and-dart-abridged/FLUTTER_ABRIDGED/2-WhyFlutterLooksSoWeirdAndOverwhelming.md

 Also, with dart, you can have optionnal properties,
-    meaning that you could just not put those in when initializing the class and chose to put some parameters in thats the thing that was soo fcking confusing to me hated it, but its pretty useful ngl
+    meaning that you could just not put those in when initializing the class and chose to put some parameters in.
+    Thats the thing that was soo fcking confusing to me.
+    Hate it, but it's pretty useful ngl

         class DartExample{
             var someProperty;